Frequently Asked Questions

 Where does your Citrus come from?
 Our family farms our citrus in the Central Valley of California.
 Our farms are in the outskirts of a little town called Visalia.

 When I place my order, how soon can I expect to get it?
 Because our citrus is perishable and the elements of UPS can cause damage, we try to limit the time the package is in transit by avoiding extra shipping days over the weekend.
-Therefore, we only ship Monday and Tuesday.
-For clarity, Monday orders will ship on Tuesday, and all other orders placed through Tuesday after 10am PST through Sunday orders will ship the following Monday. **Due to the heavy volume of shipments that UPS is experiencing during COVID-19, we see a few more shipping delays than we would like to.
+Therefore, we only ship Monday.
+Orders placed after 7am on Monday will be shipped the following Monday. **Due to the heavy volume of shipments that UPS is experiencing during COVID-19, we see a few more shipping delays than we would like to.
 If your order does not arrive in perfect condition, please let us know and we’ll make it right!
 You can email us at email@example.com.

 What is the shelf life of my fruit?
 It depends on where we are in the harvest season, but you can expect your fruit to last around 2 weeks on the counter and 2-4 weeks in the refrigerator.
 If we are early in the season, the fruit can last up to two months!
 In the summertime, we recommend putting your fruit in the fridge after it arrives to cool it down quickly and extend your fruits shelf life.